ms-iot/msix_ros/README.md

 ## Task 6: Install MSIX Packages

 Now you can find the MSIX packages under `output` folder.
-Double click `ros-melodic-desktop.msixbundle` to install.
+Double click `ros-distro-desktop.msixbundle` to install.

 Or you can install MSIX to device context by [Add-AppProvisionedPackage][Add-AppProvisionedPackage].